We may earn revenue from the products available on this page and participate in affiliate programs. Learn More

 A lot of people choose a pack that is 10L, or even 20L, larger than they need, and it makes sense—no one wants to have to leave an essential item at home.
 But carrying a pack that is larger than you need almost always results in carrying more weight than you need.
 Both because the backpack is heavier and because our instinct is to fill the space we’ve got.
 First-time backpackers should aim for something in the 50L to 60L range, while a 20L will hold enough for most day hikers (larger individuals or anyone day hiking in winter conditions may want to jump up to 30L).

-Ultralight is a term used to describe a style of backpacking that aspires to reduce overall pack weight down to the bare minimum—this encompasses everything from shelling hundreds of dollars for backpacks made from specialty fabrics to cutting the handle off of a toothbrush.
+Ultralight is a term used to describe a style of backpacking that aspires to reduce overall pack weight down to the bare minimum — this encompasses everything from shelling hundreds of dollars for backpacks made from specialty fabrics to cutting the handle off of a toothbrush.
 Ultralight backpackers can often get their kit down to under 15 pounds (or even under 10), and often suffice with a 40L pack or smaller.
 If you’re purchasing a pack for the first time, I recommend staying away from ultralight packs, which are often quite uncomfortable, even with moderate loads.

 This is individual to each backpacker (and the different options offered by backpacking manufacturers reflects this variety).
 If you aren’t sure where to start, I recommend choosing a pack with two side pockets, two hip belt pockets, and a small top lid pocket.
 Keep in mind that larger pockets at the lid can lead to overweighting the top of the backpack, which can throw people off balance.
 Other essentials include sleeping pad straps, a sternum strap, and a front mesh pocket.
 I also think the fewer zippers the better, as these get gunked with dirt and mud and sand over time and become unreliable.

+If you’re outside the sizing limits of the backpack you want to purchase, you might find the opposite gender’s pack fits better.
 The important difference between men’s and women’s packs is the shape of the shoulder straps.
 Men’s are a J shape and women’s are an S shape, which reflects differences in chest shape and size.
 In my experience, this difference is not as essential as torso length (not even in the ballpark), so if the opposite gender pack is a better fit, then that’s the pack for you.
 Some gear manufacturers (such as REI Co-op) are beginning to move away from gendered colors on packs, as well, making this an increasingly viable option for people trying to dial in their pack size.
 Very petite women can also look at kids’ backpacks modeled on adult versions for a better fit.

 Final Thoughts